GeeGne/Taskly/README.md

 ---

-**Built Geegne** ❤️🛠️
+**Built by Geegne** ❤️🛠️

 ---

-Hope you enjoy using Taskly as much as we loved building it! 🌈
+Hope you enjoy using Taskly as much as I loved building it! 🌈

 ---